ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 2. We'll start by creating a `trigger` object for our player to interact with.

-    Navigate to **CORE Content**, and drag a `trigger` object from the Gameplay Objects section into your project Hierarchy.
+    Navigate to **Core Content**, and drag a `trigger` object from the Gameplay Objects section into your project Hierarchy.

 3. So now we have the object that handles the player running into it, but we need something for the player to actually see in-game.

     This can be anything you want--for a Fire Staff, a spark-looking object could be cool.

-    1. Choose whatever object you would like from **CORE Content**, and drag it onto the `trigger` in the Hierarchy.
+    1. Choose whatever object you would like from **Core Content**, and drag it onto the `trigger` in the Hierarchy.
 From there, edit it however you would like.
     2. Right click this object and create a group containing this.
     3. Now that you have this group containing your ember shape, right click it and create a New Client Context Containing This.
 In general, you always want to keep art in client context or server context folders, to allow the game to run more smoothly.